Frequently Asked QuestionsQ: When are speaker proposals due?

 A: Dress is casual at TMC.
 Shorts, t-shirts and flip-flops are standard.
 Bonus points for math shirts (such as TMC shirts and other paraphernalia which are available to order now) and other nerdery.

-A: There will be a hotel block for TMC17, check back for more information.
+A: There will be a hotel block for TMC17, check your email.

-A: There will be a padlet to find a roommate, the link will be posted in the spring.
+A: There will be a padlet to find a roommate, check your email.

 Back to top

-A: Coordinate rides from the airport by sharing your flight info in the spreadsheet (the link will be posted in the spring).
-If you’re staying in the conference hotel it won't be a long walk and there might also be a shuttle available.
+A: Coordinate rides from the airport by sharing your flight info in the spreadsheet (check your email).
+If you’re staying in the conference hotel it won't be a long walk to the school and there will also be a shuttle available.

 Back to top